AdaniKamal/Remediation/Headers.md

 ### Request Headers

-Accept - media types that the client is able to accept from the server
+<b> Accept </b> - media types that the client is able to accept from the server

 > Accept: application/json, text/html